lcroberts/lazylangs.nvim/README.md

-  -- '.' separated path relative to the lua directory in this case from the neovim config directory it's 'lua/languages' override_path = 'languages', langs = { "lua", "markdown", "python" }, -- List of strings of language names }
+  -- '.' separated path relative to the lua directory in this case from the neovim config directory it's 'lua/languages' override_path = 'languages', langs = { "lua", "markdown", "python" }, -- List of strings of language names completion_plugin = "nvim-cmp", -- blink.cmp is also valid }
 ```